Top ICD-10 Codes for Speech Therapy (2024)

 • Gagging or vomiting during or after drinking or eating

-R13.12: Dysphagia, Oropharyngeal Phase
+R13.12: Dysphagia, oropharyngeal phase

 This swallowing disorder affects the ability to move liquid or food through the back of the mouth and into the throat.
-Symptoms are similar to those seen in the oral phase of dysphagia and include:
+Symptoms are similar to those seen in the oral phase of dysphagia syndrome and include:

 • Coughing or choking during or after swallowing